stevencombs/ppp.github.io/_posts/2020/2020-04-26-0046-progressive-web-apps.md

     * [Google Maps](https://maps.google.com) - good for older phones or Chrome OS device with memory constraints
     * [Google News](https://news.google.com) - my favorite way to browse news on Chrome OS
     * [Google Photos](https://photos.google.com) - yep, even Google Photos has a PWA
-    * [Google Trips](https://travel.google.com) - was an app for mobile, now lives as a PWA
+    * [Google Trips](https://travel.google.com) - was an app for mobile, now

+3. Here's a list of some other compelling PWAs for Chrome OS users:

+    * [Remote for Slides](https://slivdes as a PWA
     * [Stadia](https://stadia.google.com) - this one is for all you gamers out there
     * [Track Santa](https://santatracker.google.com) - save this PWA for Christmas
     * [Chrome Canvas](https://canvas.apps.chrome) - the Canvas app from the lock screen of the Pixel devices, now in a PWA window